marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 #### Steps

-1. Import the oktokit core package.
+1. Import the Octokit core package.

    ```typescript
    import { Octokit } from "@octokit/core"
    ```

-2. Create an instance of the Oktokit class and build the path for the request based on the user ID.
+2. Create an instance of the Octokit class and build the path for the request based on the user ID.

    ```typescript
    const octokit = new Octokit()